Coronavirus - Accessing Medi-Cal Services During the COVID-19 Public Emergency

 - Medi-Cal or your Medi-Cal plan does not need to wait for approval for services related to COVID-19 treatment.

-Another program called COVID-19 Uninsured Program10 is available for California residents who have no insurance, currently have private insurance that does not cover diagnostic testing, testing-related services, and treatment service for COVID-19, and who are not otherwise eligible for Medi-Cal with no share of cost (Note: If you have Medi-Cal with a share of cost, you can still apply for the COVID-19 Uninsured Group Program if you have not met your share of cost obligation for the application month.).11 Examples include people who have incomes that are too high for Medi-Cal with no share of cost, are underinsured, or are not eligible for Medi-Cal due to immigration status.12 COVID-19 Uninsured Program is not considered a public charge for immigration purposes.
+Another program called the COVID-19 Uninsured Program12 is available for California residents who have no insurance, currently have private insurance that does not cover diagnostic testing, testing-related services, or treatment service for COVID-19, or who are not otherwise eligible for Medi-Cal with no share of cost (Note: If you have Medi-Cal with a share of cost, you can still apply for the COVID-19 Uninsured Group Program if you have not met your share of cost obligation for the application month.).13 Examples include people who have incomes that are too high for Medi-Cal with no share of cost, are underinsured, or are not eligible for Medi-Cal due to immigration status.14 The COVID-19 Uninsured Program is not considered a public charge for immigration purposes.